kallaway/100-days-of-code/log.md

 **Thoughts:** Didn't code, but the context is really important.
 Plus I just can't seem to manage to string together minutes to focus on coding.

 **Link to work:**

+### Day 72: March 12, 2018

+**Today's Progress**: Listened to codenewbie podcast and worked on Wherefore art thou exercise for FreeCodeCamp.
+I also discovered how to stop the Chrome debugger.

+**Thoughts:** Made a bit of progress and got more background on some web technologies by listening to the CodeNewbie podcast.
+Starting to feel some forward momentum in learning JavaScript.

+**Link to work:**

+### Day 73: March 13, 2018

+**Today's Progress**: Planned to attend the Learn to Code Meetup, but was so late (and couldn't find parking) that I just went home and coded.
+Made more good progress on Wherefore art thou.
+Listened to CodeNewbie podcast in the car to/from the meetup.

+**Thoughts:** I was bummed to miss the meetup, but I was very excited to code.
+I'm starting to slip out of functional programming and back into imperative programming, but that's largely because the FreeCodeCamp exercises are getting tougher.
+I need to keep working through the JavaScript tutorial, but I also need to keep hands-on-keyboard coding.
+So I may end up doing some for loops because I'm coding ahead of my skillset.
+Just make progress, learn over time.
+Functional programming will come.

+**Link to work:**

+### Day 74: March 14, 2018

+**Today's Progress**: Finished Wherefore art thou and therefore allowed myself to look at the answer.
+I also took on and finished the next FreeCodeCamp challenge, Search and Replace.

+**Thoughts:** I was close to doing search and replace without breaking the string into an array, but couldn't figure it out.
+Once I got the answer, I looked up the answer given by FreeCodeCamp, and sure enough, there's a way to do it thats' simpler with functional programming, but I had no real idea how to find the right construct so I'd have been searching forever.
+Glad I got it done.
+I'm learning a lot from the process.

+**Link to work:**

+### Day X: March X, 2018

+**Today's Progress**:

+**Thoughts:**

+**Link to work:**